axisofentropy/canary/README.md

 # Production Packaging

 To package this application for production, build a Docker image.
+This process prepares the app to be served as static files by `nginx`, a very performant HTTP server.

 ```
 docker build . --tag=spettway/canary
 ```

 You can briefly test this on your workstation before publishing.
+Include environment variables.

 ```
-docker run -p 3000:3000 spettway/canary
+docker run -p 8080:80 --env-file=.env spettway/canary
 ```

 If that looks good, you can push the image up to a registry.
 You may need to set up an account on that registry and configure your Docker environment, especially if that registry is Docker Hub.